ejholmes/ejholmes.github.io/resume.md

 * 4+ years experience with Git and Github.
 * Extensive experience with Ruby development, including Ruby on Rails and Sinatra.
 * A firm believer in test and behavior driven development as well as continous integration.
-  Proficient with RSpec, Capybara and Jasmine.
+  Proficient with RSpec, Capybara and Jasmine/Mocha.
 * Very familiar with the Heroku platform.
-* Experience with EmberJs and Backbone.
+* Experience with Ember.js and Backbone.js.

 ### Notable Projects